Grown Ups (film): Awards

 Rob Schneider was nominated for a Razzie Award for Worst Supporting Actor for the film, but lost to Jackson Rathbone for both The Last Airbender and The Twilight Saga: Eclipse.

 The film won at the 2011 MTV Movie Awards for the "Best Line from a Movie" category, which it won for the line "I want to get chocolate wasted!", delivered by Becky, played by Alexys Nycole Sanchez.

 Home media

-Grown Ups was released on DVD and Blu-ray Disc on November 9, 2010.
+Grown Ups was released on DVD and Blu-ray Disc on November 9, 2010, by Sony Pictures Home Entertainment.